Your shopping cart is empty.

 Friday night's activities were in the Engine Roundhouse where strobes were set up to light Engine #40, a 1910 Baldwin 4-6-0.
-Crew was posed in front of the engine and steam released in front of our wall of cameras.
+The crew was posed in front of the engine and steam was released in front of our wall of cameras.

 Alco Diesels work ore cars in the yard.